zamazan4ik/chatterbox/README.md

 We're excited to introduce **Chatterbox Multilingual**, [Resemble AI's](https://resemble.ai) first production-grade open source TTS model supporting **23 languages** out of the box.
 Licensed under MIT, Chatterbox has been benchmarked against leading closed-source systems like ElevenLabs, and is consistently preferred in side-by-side evaluations.

 Whether you're working on memes, videos, games, or AI agents, Chatterbox brings your content to life across languages.
 It's also the first open source TTS model to support **emotion exaggeration control** with robust **multilingual zero-shot voice cloning**.
-Try it now on our [Hugging Face Gradio app.](https://huggingface.co/spaces/ResembleAI/Chatterbox)
+Try the english only version now on our [English Hugging Face Gradio app.](https://huggingface.co/spaces/ResembleAI/Chatterbox).
+Or try the multilingual version on our [Multilingual Hugging Face Gradio app.](https://huggingface.co/spaces/ResembleAI/Chatterbox-Multilingual-TTS).

 If you like the model but need to scale or tune it for higher accuracy, check out our competitively priced TTS service (<a href="https://resemble.ai">link</a>).
 It delivers reliable performance with ultra-low latency of sub 200ms—ideal for production use in agents, applications, or interactive media.